Exploration and Incentivizing Participation in Randomized Trials: Our model: incentivized RCT (homogeneous agents)

-\begin{remark} The full specification of our mechanism is that it chooses $T_0$, then follows the interaction protocol from Section~\ref{sec:model-bandits}, and finally computes the estimates $\estF(a)$, $a\in[n]$. \end{remark}
+The full specification of our mechanism is that it chooses $T_0$, then follows the interaction protocol from Section~\ref{sec:model-bandits}, and finally computes the estimates $\estF(a)$, $a\in[n]$.
+Thus, the performance objective is to minimize \eqref{eq:err-defn} uniformly over all adversaries $\adv$.
+Note that \eqref{eq:err-defn} essentially requires the mechanism to handle all $f$ at once.

-\begin{remark} What make our problem non-trivial are the economic constraints.
-Without them, a trivial solution for the stated performance objective is to take $T_0=0$ and randomize uniformly over arms, independently in each round.
+\begin{remark} Without economic constraints, a trivial solution is to take $T_0=0$ and randomize uniformly over arms, independently in each round.
 Indeed, this is a solution commonly used in practice.
-Then one can use a standard IPS estimator and achieve $\err(\mech\mid\adv)\leq n/T$ (see Eqns. \eqref{eq:IPS-defn} and \eqref{eq:IPS-UB}). \end{remark}
+A standard IPS estimator (see \Cref{sec:prelims}) achieves $\err(\mech\mid\adv)\leq n/T$. \end{remark}